A NATURAL THREAD THROUGH TIME AND CULTURES

 Rooted in Catalan culture, each region claims its own typical espadrille, defined by the shape, color or the application of the ribbons.
 Catalans still order special espardenyas for dancing the sardana.
 The national dance of Catalonia, which was outlawed for much of Franco's rule, is a circle dance that represents brotherhood, equality and liberty.
 Picasso used it as an image in lithographs and ceramics, a symbol of youth and peace.
 Salvador Dali, was known to pair his espadrilles with a light summer suit and a Panama hat, while Italian director, Michelangelo Antonioni favored a style from Valls, close to Tarragona.

-Italian shoe designer, Salvatore Ferragamo, could be credited with elevating the espadrille to a stylist street wear staple.
+Italian shoe designer, Salvatore Ferragamo, could be credited with elevating the espadrille to a stylish street wear staple.
 Trade embargoes against Italy in the 1930s and 40s led to a scarcity of materials, including high-quality leather.
 Ferragamo made creative use of raffia, cork and textiles and he debuted a style in 1937 with a wedge heel wrapped in braided rope.
 Starlets, Lauren Bacall and Grace Kelley led the trend forward, wearing espadrilles in their respective film features of the time.
 Forty years later, Yves Saint Laurent reinvented the espadrille yet again, working with a traditional Catalan shoemaker to wrap braided jute around a wedge sole.
-Color and high ankle ties were added the the runway style ignited a trend in 1976.
+Color and high ankle ties were added to a runway style, ignited a trend in 1976.
 Since then, designers have often introduced luxury footwear that evokes the traditional, utilitarian alpargata.

-ES PAR TA was founded upon and inspired by the poetry of an object that comes from such humble origins.
+ES PAR TA was founded upon and inspired by the poetry of an object that comes from humble origins.
 The simplicity, form and function of this ancient shoe has helped it maintain its identity, through the success of revivals and reinventions.